The Anzac Battlefields and Beyond: A Study Tour of Gallipoli, London, Paris and the Western Front (HIST2206)

 Although you will have completed much of the research and readings for this project before we return to Australia, you are not required to submit the major essay until a month after our return.
 The research essay will compare and contrast sites and museums we have visited in the course of our tour, focusing on galleries/exhibitions/commemorative landscapes that you found of particular interest.

 Professor Bruce Scates is a world authority on both the Western Front and Gallipoli.
 He has several awards for teaching excellence at university and state level and is the (co) recipient of an Australian Award for Teaching Excellence.
 Bruce has led tours of the Anzac Battlefields for over a decade and was the historian appointed to lead the Victorian Premier’s Anzac Tours.
 This tour may also draw on expertise from other ANU historians, colleagues from the Menzies Australia Institute at King’s College London and staff attached to leading cultural institutions overseas (including the Imperial War Museum (UK), the Historial in France and In Flanders Fields Museum in Belgium).

 Joining the course will be two Field Assistants.
 They will have no formal teaching responsibilities but will assist with tour logistics and play a special role providing additional pastoral care to students.
-The Field Assistants will ANU students or recent graduates of the ANU.
+The Field Assistants will be either ANU students or recent graduates of the ANU.

 Are there preliminary readings/activities?

 We understand that most students will be committed to course work for other subjects in the first semester, so preliminary readings will be kept to a minimum.
 Readings (and other helpful resources) will be distributed via the course Wattle site.

 Are there any personal circumstances that might prevent me joining the course?